ILLGrenoble/cameo/mkdocs/docs/configure-a-server.md

 ```
 The reason is because the underlying process execution works not well when the executable is the script.

-# Ports
+## Ports

 The implementation of a CAMEO server is based on ZeroMQ and a sockets of different types are open.
 Here are the different ports:

-* The base port: This is the port of the server endpoint.
+* **Base**: This is the port of the server endpoint.
 By default it is 7000 but it can be defined by the *port* attribute in the configuration file.
-* The status port: This is the port from which are published the events of status of the different running applications.
+* **Status**: This is the port from which are published the events of status of the different running applications.
-* The stream ports: Each application for which the attribute *stream* is set to *yes* publishes the standard error and output on a stream port.
+* **Stream**: Each application for which the attribute *stream* is set to *yes* publishes the standard error and output on a stream port.
-* The coms ports: We will see later that the provided coms also use some ports for their implementation.
+* **Coms**: We will see later that the provided coms also use some ports for their implementation.
-* The proxy ports: The ports used by the proxies.
-See section [Use the proxies with a firewall](Use-the-proxies-with-a-firewall) for more details.
+* **Proxy**: The ports used by the proxies.
+See section [Use the proxies with a firewall](use-the-proxies-with-a-firewall.md) for more details.

-Except the base port and the proxy ports that are fixed, all the other ports are **dynamically assigned**.
-Right now the CAMEO server does not check if the port it assigns has already been assigned by an external program, however it is planned to be.
+Except the base port and the proxy ports that are fixed meaning that they must be free before starting the CAMEO server, all the other ports are **dynamically assigned** i.e. they will surely assigned.

-# Stop and error executables
+## Stop and error executables

 If you need to define a stop executable then you can send a signal to the process of the application.
 For instance:
 ```xml